gloony/roundcube_ttrss/README.md

 > Cannot change order id of feed (for this reason, I choose to sort by alphabetic order)

 So for all these actions, your need to log in into your TTRSS instance and while the API doesn't change, I cannot change that

+Because I use localStorage for store current feeds selection and more, the use of multiple instance of roundcude_ttrss can be hazardous
+But it take the advantage to let you your session when the browser is closed at the same place than before
 ```

 # Screenshots